vladh/microblog/content/posts/temperature-sensor.md

 However, before I left, I thought it would be really cool to see how the temperature and humidity in the flat change during the heat wave while I'm away.
-Luckily enough, I realised I had a Raspberry Pi Zero and a BME280 temperature sensor, so I got to work putting them together!
-Here's what it looks like.
+Luckily enough, I realised I had a Raspberry Pi Zero and a BME280 temperature sensor, so I got to work putting them together.
+You can get the sensor [from Adafruit](https://www.adafruit.com/product/2652) — it's easy to connect via I2C and it seems to be quite well-supported when it comes to Linux drivers.
+Here's what it all looks like.

 ![A Raspberry Pi connected to a temperature sensor](https://vladh.net/static/microblog/sensor@800px.jpg "My Raspberry Pi